-Acting Together on the World Stage, Erik Ehn (TAPS)
+Acting Together on the World Stage - Erik Ehn (TAPS)

 Practical research in art for social change, with an emphasis on writing and composition, resulting in a series of solo and group devised performances (or well articulated proposals).
 Each week, in-session writing and devising exercises, coupled with a discussion of critical readings and case histories, build to projects that may be constructed solo or in small groups.
-We partner with students at Central Falls High School, who act as advisors and potential collaborators.
+Brown students partner with students at Central Falls High School, who act as advisors and potential collaborators.

-CAVE Writing, John Cayley (Literary Arts)
+CAVE Writing - John Cayley (Literary Arts)

 An advanced experimental workshop for writing in immersive 3D - at the cutting edge of new media - introducing text, sound, spatial poetics, and narrative movement into Brown's "Cave" at its Center for Computation and Visualization.
 An easy-to-learn and easy-to-use application allows non-programmers to create projects on their laptops and then to run them in the Cave without the necessity for specialist support.
 Broadly interdisciplinary, the course encourages collaboration between students with different skills in different media, who work together to discover a literary aesthetic in artificially rendered space.